denten-books/plain-text/1-chapter.md

 anthropomorphic machine.
 But that tells us more about human psychology than machine cognition (or cognition in general).
 From the onset of the conversation that question was deferred by a chain of analogies, which took us from thinking machines, to eloquent amoebas, and to human reading automata.

-For those familiar with Wittgenstein's thought, we arrive then at a fairly expected
-conclusion: cognitive processes like thinking and reading are defined through usage, in a descriptive rather than a proscriptive manner.
+For those familiar with Wittgenstein's thought, we arrive then at a fairly expected conclusion: cognitive processes like thinking and reading are defined through usage, in a descriptive rather than a proscriptive manner.
 In that sense, we can already anticipate the pragmatic attitude towards artificial intelligence of those, who like Alan Turing, have advocated a set of purely functional litmus tests as criteria for ascertaining intelligence of non-human entities.
 On that view, the given activity does not have to correspond to any state or a definition.
 It must merely enter the stream of appropriate social practice.

-Unexpected however, are several odd and persistent features of Wittgenstein’s thought on artificial intelligence.
+Unexpected however, are several odd and persistent features of Wittgenstein's thought on artificial intelligence.
 The first is a willful blurring of the boundary between the human and the mechanical.
-From Philosophical Grammar to Philosophical Investigations Wittgenstein speaks of the human body as a kind of a machine, and of machines as a type of a body.3 To what extent do such statements function as a metaphor or as a provocation is unclear in the context of our discussion, though the second feature comes into a much sharper relief.
+From *Philosophical Grammar* to *Philosophical Investigations*,  Wittgenstein speaks of the human body as a kind of a machine, and of machines as a type of a body.3 To what extent do such statements function as a metaphor or as a provocation is unclear in the context of our discussion, though the second feature comes into a much sharper relief.
 In almost every passage I have examined here Wittgenstein's thought experiments appeal to our intuitions about specifically discursive (rather than generally cognitive) actions.
 What began as a general discussion concerning the Cartesian mind-body dualism, unfolded almost entirely through examples that involve reading and writing automata.
 As we shall see later, such a slide from the cognitive to the discursive will come to define the conversation about machine intelligence.
 This strain of thought in the literature on the (artificial) mind takes thinking machines to be primarily machines that read